project-koku/koku-ui/README.md

 ## Releasing Koku UI

-This [RELEASE][release-doc] doc describes how to release the UI to each staging environment.
+This [RELEASE][release-doc] doc describes how to release Koku UI to each staging environment.

 ## Useful Links